diederikwp/aoc19/README.md

     └── ...
 ```
 ## CLI tool
 Puzzles can be solved by executing aoc19.py.
-Type `./aoc19.py -h` for help.
+Type `./aoc19.py -h` for help (`python aoc19.py -h` on Windows).

 ## Tests
 Run all tests by typing `python -m unittest` in the project root.